Sandielcarmonajr/English-Dictionary-Implementation-Using-Object-Oriented-Programming-OOP/README.md

 Total words: 9 (should be 9)
 Unique words: 4 (should be 4)
-Verification: Manual inspection confirms expected vs actual match]
+Verification: Manual inspection confirms expected vs actual match.

 ## 6. Conclusion
 This project combined theoretical computer science with practical software engineering.